To help you reach your full potential, I’ll discuss 9 powerful engineering mindset examples used by 10x engineers.

 - Number and type of rocket engines

-Keep in mind, Elon didn’t get a formal education in rocket engineering.
-He was self-taught.
+Remember, Elon didn’t have a formal education in rocket engineering—he’s self-taught.

 #7 Learn how to communicate with people of all backgrounds